 It is no secret that auto repair services can result in a hefty bill, especially when conducting extensive engine or transmission repair.
 It is important for an auto repair shop to recognize this and battle the wallet woes with no interest financing for repairs.
 This is the shops way of helping you keep you in the driver’s seat of a safe and reliable vehicle.

 While this may not be a necessity, it sure doesn’t hurt if the shop has special offers for auto repair.
 This means they truly care about their customers and want to help them save a little money when their vehicle breaks down.

 When it comes time for auto repair don’t trust your vehicle to just anyone.
-For the most competent auto repair in Laurel head to All Tune and Lube.
+For the most competent auto repair in Laurel head to All Star Automotive Total Car Care Center.
 We meet all of these requirements and so many more.
 To schedule an appointment for quality auto maintenance or repair in Laurel just give us a call at the location nearest you.
 We look forward to helping keep your car on the road!

 Does the check engine light scare you?
 It shouldn’t, unless it has been on for quite some time.
 This little glowing light is triggered by sensors all over your vehicle that are helping to ensure your car or truck is running at peak performance.
 That light is there to let you know it’s time to visit the shop for what will likely be a quick and inexpensive service.
 However, if that light has been on for quite some time you may end up needing a bigger repair, as demonstrated by this first check engine light problem.